VA House – Southcentral VA Districts

 Candidate: 2019 State Delegate

-Current Position: State Delegate for District 62
+Current Position: State Delegate of District 62

 Affiliation: Republican